geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format.md

 **this field is mandatory**, cardinality 1 or greater than 1, entries pipe-separated" and then "**qualifiers are optional**" CBS is not DTU, link to DTU (http://www.bioinformatics.dtu.dk/) doesn't seem to be helpful.-->

+# GO Annotation File Formats
++ The Gene Ontology Consortium stores annotation data, the representation of gene product attributes using GO terms, in tab-delimited text files.
+Each line in the file represents a single association between a gene product and a GO term with a certain evidence code and the reference to support the link.
++ GO provides annotations in two formats: [GAF Format 2.1](/docs/go-annotation-file-gaf-format-21/) and GPAD 1.1 (described below).
+### Note that the GPAD files must be used together with [GPI files](/docs/gene-product-information-gpi-format/)
++ For more general information on annotation, please see the [Introduction to GO annotation page](/docs/go-annotations/).

 # Gene Product Association Data (GPAD) format
 The GPAD file is an alternative means of exchanging annotations from the Gene Association File (GAF).